Generic filters

 Standards available are organised into levels of increasing difficulty.
 Standards assessed at school are usually at Levels 2 and 3.

-From 2024, WGC will no longer be offering NCEA Level 1.
+From 2024, WGC no longer offers NCEA Level 1.
 In Year 12, students will progress to Level 2, and Level 3 in Year 13.
 NCEA Level 2 aligns with curriculum level 7; and NCEA Level 3 with curriculum level 8.

 Subject Costs & Specialist Equipment